korovod/kenotron/docs/3d_parallelism.md

 but not Embedding A1 == LM Head A1.The second all-reduce syncs Embedding A1 and LM Head A1, and Embedding A2 and LM Head A2.

-Q: Why does BRRR issue an all-reduce across data parallelism dimension when initializing a model from scratch?
+Q: Why does Nanotron issue an all-reduce across data parallelism dimension when initializing a model from scratch?

 A: When initializing a model randomly, each replica (data parallel rank) can end up with different initial values due to randomness.
 The all-reduce (or an equivalent operation) syncs up these initial values across data parallelism, so each replica starts with the same initial weights.
 For example, with 2 data parallel ranks: